-We thoroughly check the background of any brokers, software or service providers we recommend.
-We only recommend reputable trustworthy brokers with good third-party rating from consumers.
+We thoroughly check the background of any brokers, software, or service providers we recommend.
+We only recommend reputable, trustworthy brokers with a good third-party rating from consumers.

 However, sometimes brokers are investigated by the regulatory authorities and may have charges bought against them.

 7 Steps To Perform a Forex, CFD or Stock Broker Background Check

 - Understand which broker you are interested in using.

 - Decide where you want to open an account.
 Even if you reside in the U.K., some brokers allow you to open accounts in other regions, for example, Australia.

 - If you want an Australian account, you can check is that the broker is regulated in Australia using the table below.